alxwest/c-gauge/README.md

 ## Aim

-the author wants to know how the kinematics of the universe operate.
+The author wants to know how the kinematics of the universe operate.
 Ever since he was a child it has been a source of frustration that we have distorted view which has culminated in a General Relativity and Quantum Mechanics butting heads.

 **The primary aim** is to gather hypotheses that have a tangible physical outcome, IE inline with experimental data and can agree with each other.